DAMcraft/damcraft.de/blog_posts/german-isps-block-terrorist-content.md

 However, these blocks have been largely ineffective, with operators bypassing them almost immediately.

 ## Opinion
-While blocking terrorist propaganda like Al-Manar seems like a good step in keeping harmful content off the internet, it’s important to remember that these measures can set a dangerous precedent.
+While blocking terrorist propaganda like Al-Manar might seem like a good step in keeping harmful content off the internet, such measures could lead to dangerous consequences.
-We all agree that such content is abhorrent, but we must be careful about the broader implications.
+We all agree that such content is bad and harmful, but we need to pay attention about consequences that could follow from this.
-A crackdown on content deemed 'unconstitutional' could lead to more censorship, potentially targeting other forms of expression that don't align with government or societal views.
+Blocking of content deemed 'unconstitutional' could lead to more censorship, potentially targeting other forms of expression that don't match with government or public views.
-What starts with targeting terrorism could end up restricting freedom of speech in ways that go beyond what is necessary to protect public safety.
+What starts with targeting terrorism could end up restricting freedom of speech in more than necessary to protect public safety.